Tim Houston: Art gallery

+Houston announced in July 2022 an indefinite "pause" to plans to construct a new Art Gallery of Nova Scotia.
+Construction had been slated to begin in late 2022 on a new gallery complex on the Halifax waterfront, designed by Halifax architect Omar Gandhi.
+After Houston's cancellation of the project, the site remains a parking lot along the waterfront unavailable for development.

 Nova Scotia Guard

 On 28 March 2024, Houston personally put forward legislation in the Nova Scotia House of Assembly to establish a new Department of Emergency Management and the Nova Scotia Guard.
 The act passed the legislature and received royal assent on 20 September 2024, following amendments made to allow for the creation of regional emergency operations centres within the province.

 2025 wildfires

-During the 2025 Nova Scotia wildfires, citing extreme fire risk, the province instituted a ban on hiking, camping, fishing, and using vehicles such as all-terrain vehicles on all provincial Crown lands on August 5, which is set to last until October 15 or weather conditions improve.
+During the 2025 Nova Scotia wildfires, citing extreme fire risk, the province instituted a ban on hiking, camping, fishing, and using vehicles such as all-terrain vehicles on all provincial Crown lands on August 5, which was set to last until October 15 or weather conditions improve.
 Similar bans were imposed in 2001, 2006, and 2023, and the Department of Natural Resources stated that since almost all wildfires in the province are from human activity, the ban was justified.
 The government faced some pushback on the ban as too onerous, or being overly punitive rather than addressing the problems of climate change.
 To challenge the ban in court, a former candidate for the People's Party of Canada recorded himself deliberately violating it by hiking in a forest in Cape Breton, and receiving a $28,872.50 fine.